KostovMartin/Dapper.Bulk/README.md

     public string Name { get; set; }

-    [Computed] // Will be ignored for inserts, but will be returned public DateTime ManufactureDate { get; set; }
+    [Computed] // Will be ignored for inserts, but the value in databace after insert will be returned public DateTime ManufactureDate { get; set; }
 }
 ```